Table of Contents

 Skullcandy Crusher headphones come in a nice, premium-looking box.
 Along with the headphones, you will get a detachable audio cable with in-line mic and remote, one AA battery for the built-in amplifier (goes into the earcup), one black pouch (it doesn’t offer much protection and you might want to buy some hard case), user manual, and 2-year warranty card.

 The headphones feature dual drivers – 2 full-range 40mm drivers and two additional subwoofers for improved bass response.
 There’s also the built-in amp powered by AA battery inside one earcup.
-Because of these additional pieces of equipment, they weigh 10.2 ounces which makes them one of the heaviest headphones on our list of 15 best bass headphones.
+Because of these additional pieces of equipment, they weigh 10.2 ounces which makes them one of the heaviest headphones on our list of 15 best bass headphones in 2020.

 The manufacturer doesn’t offer much info about technical specs but from what we experienced, you should not expect perfectly accurate reproduction across a wide range of frequencies.
 You will get a lot of bass and great loudness.